 Other Therabody Products

-By the way, while the Theragun was their original namesake product, the company changed its name to Therabody.
-They still sell the best massage guns on the market, but they also now sell a series of CBD products under the name TheraOne.
-TheraOne is available in topical oils, lotions, and balms, as well as in an ingestible form.
+Under the Therabody brand, they sell a series of CBD products under the name TheraOne.
+TheraOne is available in topical oils, lotions, and balms and in an ingestible form.

 They also sell a smart foam roller they call the Wave Roller.
-It’s one of the smartest foam rollers available since it is equipped with five intensity settings that can be controlled via Bluetooth from the brand-labeled app.
+It’s one of the smartest foam rollers available since it's equipped with five intensity settings that can be controlled via Bluetooth from the brand-labeled app.